johnbillion/wp-crontrol/readme.md

 There are two steps to getting a functioning cron event that executes regularly.
 The first step is telling WordPress about the hook.
 This is the part that WP Crontrol was created to provide.
 The second step is calling a function when your hook is executed.

-*Step One: Adding the hook*
+*Step One: Adding the event*

-In the Tools → Cron Events admin panel, click on "Add New Cron Event" and enter the details of the hook.
+From the Tools → Cron Events menu, click on Add New Cron Event.
+Fill out the details of the event.
 You're best off using a hook name that conforms to normal PHP variable naming conventions.
-The event schedule is how often your hook will be executed.
-If you don't see a good interval, then add one in the Settings → Cron Schedules admin panel.
+The schedule is how often the event will be executed.
+If you don't see a good interval, then add one in the Settings → Cron Schedules menu.

 *Step Two: Writing the function*